kajogo777/tutorial-agent-harness/README.md

 ## 0. What is an Agent Harness?

-The harness is everything around the model.
+The harness is something-everything around the model, depending on who you ask.
 The infographic groups the parts into three rings: the five that show up in every production harness (loop, tools, memory, context management, instructions), the patterns most teams converge on (sandbox, sub-agents, hooks, planning, skills), and the more experimental ideas on the outside (telemetry, evals, self-tuning).
 It also covers a split worth being aware of: some people mean "the harness is what a vendor ships" (Claude Code is the harness), others mean "the harness is your configuration on top" (your Claude Code config is the harness).

 ![Agent Harness Definition](./0_agent_harness_infograph.png)